LeonVolles/mu-verCraft-II/3_Software/Firmware/lib/autonomous_sequence/notesForFucntionalDocumentation_autonomous_sequence.md

 ### Purpose

+General idea: autonomous behavior is easiest to maintain as a **small state machine**.
+Each state defines “what the craft should do now” (e.g. hold a heading, apply a fixed thrust), and transitions to the next state are triggered by **conditions**.
+In this project, conditions are currently mostly **time-based** (elapsed milliseconds), but the same structure can be extended to **event-based triggers** such as IR line detections (see the IR sensors module).

 Implements the time-based autonomous sequence executed when the website “M” button (Auto Mode) is enabled.

 The sequencer is designed to run deterministically inside the motor/control task and can: